 Is the light therapy lab designed specifically for SAD?
 There are two types of light therapy lamps – those designed for skin disorders and those designed for SAD.
 The devices used for skin disorders will not reduce your SAD symptoms.
 Moreover, they emit UV light, which could damage your eyes if used incorrectly.
 SAD lamps are designed to emit little or no UV light.
 Read the description before you buy.

 How much UV light does it emit?
-Light boxes for SAD should filter out most or all UV light to avoid damaging your eyes.
+Lightboxes for SAD should filter out most or all UV light to avoid damaging your eyes.
 Read the product details to see how much UV light the lamp emits.
-Ask your doctor for help on choosing a SAD lamp if you have glaucoma, cataract, damage due to diabetes or any other eye problems.
+Ask your doctor for help on choosing a SAD lamp if you have glaucoma, cataract, damage due to diabetes, or any other eye problems.
 If you need additional safety information, don’t hesitate to contact the manufacturer and ask.

 What is the light intensity?
 Different light therapy lamps emit light of different intensities.
 The typical recommended light intensity is 10,000 lux.
 If you use a brighter lamp you may need to use it for a shorter period of time to achieve the same effect as a lower intensity lamp.

-Is it style right for your space?
+Is its style right for your space?
 A SAD lamp must be used every day to get the benefits of light therapy for SAD.
 Think about where you should place it so you will definitely use it and then choose a lamp that suits that spot.
-Light therapy lamps in come in a wide array of shapes, sizes, and features.
+Light therapy lamps come in a wide array of shapes, sizes, and features.
 Choosing one that fits your selected spot will ensure that you use it every day.

 Using light therapy for SAD can offer welcome relief by itself if you experience mild SAD symptoms.
-However if your symptoms are more severe, your doctor may recommend additional measures.
+However, if your symptoms are more severe, your doctor may recommend additional measures.

 This list of the Best Light Therapy Lamps for SAD will give you a snapshot of the different types of SAD lamps available so you can choose one that best meets your specific requirements.